If it's daytime, we're generating power!

 What happens to the electricity we make?

-All the electricity Southill Solar generates will be sold to a local supplier – the supplier we’ve chosen is Co-op Energy.
-(We’ll change suppliers if we’re not getting the best price from them.)
+All the electricity Southill Solar generates will be sold to a supplier – we use Co-op Energy at present.

 Under the rules that govern the electricity market, all electricity that we generate has to be fed back into the local electricity distribution network.
 There is work going on around the UK to find ways for community energy schemes to sell directly to their members, and we’d love Southill Solar could work this way in future.